eversiege/eversiege/README.md

 ### Hi there 👋

-_"You look like a ballsack of a Terraria character" - @Coopydood_
+_"You look like a ballsack of a Terraria character" - Coopydood_

 I sure am a person.